The sight of Punta del Este in the distance will make you stop and marvel

 Part of Punta’s coastal development is known as Pinares.
 While most everyone considers Pinares to be a part of Punta del Este, technically it is in Maldonado where the property taxes are often lower.

 Punta has a growing year-round calendar of cultural and entertainment events.
 For those who like the outdoors, you’ll enjoy a great lifestyle in Punta del Este—there is golf, tennis, cycling, and running.
 Water sports include sailing, beach fishing, windsurfing, kite-surfing, and board surfing.

 One of Punta del Este’s most desirable features for both expats and Uruguayans alike is its relative safety.
 Uruguay is among the safest countries in Latin America, and Punta del Este is one of the safest places in Uruguay.

 Living in Punta is relaxing, with residential towers often equipped with gyms, swimming pools, saunas, as well as a variety of indoor and outdoor social areas.
 Building services can include 24-hour porter/security, daily maid service, beach service, and valet parking.

-Here are some examples of the costs of basics in Punta del Este, For a one-bedroom apartment:
+Here are some examples of the costs of basics in Punta del Este:

 |Rent and common expenses (one-bedroom apartment)||$1,000|

-Note: Energy costs can vary greatly.
-Some spend less than the estimate, and some spend more.
+Note: Energy costs can vary a lot depending on the type of heating unit, the size of a place, and how it is used.
+Some spend less than the estimate, others spend more.